 Bake for 30 to 35 minutes or until the top is golden brown.

 - Pie Dish

 - 2 Cups Water

-- Combine raisins and water in a small saucepan.
+- In a saucepan, combine the raisins and water and bring to a boil.
 Boil for 5 minutes.

-- Pour raisin filling into a pastry lined pan.
-Cover with top crust.
-Seal edges, and cut slits in the top crust.
+- Pour the raisin filling into a pie crust lined pie dish.
+Cover with the top crust.
+Seal the edges and cut a couple of small slits in the top crust for venting.

 - Bake for 30 to 35 minutes or until the top is golden brown.

 Nutritional information provided for this recipe is based on 1 serving.
 This information is an estimate and may vary based on several factors.
 If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.